dunglas/mercure/spec/mercure.md

 canonical topics are matched by these matchers).

 Let's say that a subscriber wants to receive updates concerning all *book* resources it has access to.
-The subscriber can use the URL Pattern topic matcher `https://example.com/books/:id` as value of the `matchURLPattern` query parameter.
+The subscriber can use the URL Pattern topic matcher `https://example.com/books/:id` as the value of the `matchURLPattern` query parameter.
 Adding this same URL Pattern to the `mercure.subscribe` claim of the JWS presented by the subscriber to the hub would allow this subscriber to receive all updates for all book resources.
 It is not what we want here: this subscriber is only authorized to access **some**